Enter your email address to download a prospectus

 - Veterinary Nursing Honours Project.
 Students undertake a small research project from the veterinary nursing field in an area of their interest.

 You will be assessed by various different means including projects, essays and exams.

 Applicants must be registered veterinary nurses.
 The amount of credits that you will receive for your current qualification will depend on the route in which you qualified.

-More information regarding fees can be found on the Edinburgh Napier University website.
+More information regarding fees can be obtained from Edinburgh Napier University.